5 Tips for Faster Mental Multiplication

 Today we're going to kick things off by learning 5 tips that will help you multiply numbers quickly in your head and become the mental math wizard in your family.

-Tip #1: Multiplying by Powers of 5
+Tip #1: How to Multiply by Powers of 5

 There are times in life when you just get lucky.
 It turns out that one of those lucky little moments occurs each and every time you need to multiply one number by another number that happens to be a power of 5.
 For example, let's say you need to find 36 x 5 (which, of course, fits the bill since 5 is the first power of 5).
 The trick is to recognize the fact that 5 = 10 / 2.
 Why is that helpful?
 Because it means that we can find 36 x 5 by instead finding 36 x 10 (which is easy) and then dividing the result by 2.
 In this case, 36 x 10 = 360, and 360 / 2 = 180.
 Impressively speedy, right?